 Select is a method of the Range object and selects the cells/range specified in the Range object.
 The cell references need to be enclosed in double quotes.

-This code would show an error in case a chart sheet is the active sheet.
+This code would show an error in case a chart sheet is an active sheet.
 A chart sheet contains charts and is not widely used.
-Since it doesn't have cells/ranges in it, the above code can't select it and would end up showing an error.
+Since it doesn’t have cells/ranges in it, the above code can’t select it and would end up showing an error.